 Watch this video and listen to Barry Adamson as he describes his journey to a job as a plumber.

 Self-employment for Plumbers

 A proportion of them are self-employed.
-Plumbing is seen as a relatively uncomplicated profession for the self-employed; there is no need to rent property since jobs are done on-site in domestic or commercial properties.
-Despite this perception, professional organisations urge caution and say plumbers should have a Level 3 qualification and at least 3-5 years of experience before they attempt to go it alone.
+Plumbing is seen as a relatively uncomplicated profession for the self-employed; there is no need to rent property since jobs are done on-site, in domestic or commercial properties.
+Despite the fact that it is relatively easy to start working independently as a plumber, professional organisations urge caution and say plumbers should have a Level 3 qualification and at least 3-5 years of experience before they attempt to go it alone.

-Many small businesses fail in the first year of operation so plumbers must be sure there is a market for their skills.
-The financial rewards might be higher, but there is always the insecurity of not knowing how much they will make a month.
-They must expect much longer hours too since as well as the plumbing jobs themselves, they will have to give job quotations and do all the paperwork.
+Self-employed plumbers should be careful of how they budget since a cash flow problem can make it difficult to continue their business.
+The self employed plumber salary is obviously only what you get paid for and that depends on how much work you can do.
+Initially, they might have to rely on word-of-mouth recommendations before they build up a customer base.Many small businesses fail in the first year of operation so plumbers must be sure there is a market for their skills.
+The financial rewards might be higher, but there is always the insecurity of not knowing how much they will make each month.
+They must expect much longer hours too since as well as the plumbing jobs themselves, they will have to give job quotations and do their own paperwork.

 Conclusion – Is the plumber salary sufficient?

-Any business is vulnerable in its first year, and this is when they are more likely to ask lenders providing payday loans for plumbers for help.
+Any business is vulnerable in its first year, and this is when plumbers are most likely to ask lenders providing payday loans for help.
 However, once they have weathered this period, increasing custom will provide a steady income and be more than enough to pay their expenses.
-Cashfloat is happy to provide quickquid loans for plumbers who need to overcome a short-term money problem.
+Cashfloat is happy to provide bad credit payday loans for plumbers who need to overcome a short-term money problem.